 Worldly people saw that those who were studying the Bible day and night were living differently from them.
 They couldn't understand why they loved God more than money.
 They couldn't understand why they didn't enjoy sinful pleasures, but studied the Bible day and night.
 They really didn't understand why they were not selfish, living in this selfish world.
 They thought these believers were bums.
 So they nicknamed them "Christians."
-In Greek, "Christian" means, "a man in Christ."
+In Greek, "Christian" means "belonging to Christ."
 But when worldly people called them "Christians," they meant "cult members of Jesus of Nazareth."
-Surprisingly, the people of Jesus were happy to be called "Christians."
+Surprisingly the people of Jesus were happy to be called "Christians."
 They also called themselves "Christians."

 Third, the Antioch church had a spirit of giving (27-30).
 During this time some prophets came down from Jerusalem to Antioch and predicted that there would be a severe famine in the land.
 This prediction came true.
-It happened during the time of Claudius, and a severe famine spread over the entire Roman world.
+It happened during the time of Claudius; a severe famine spread over the entire Roman world.
 So Antioch was also driven to the wall.
-But the disciples in Antioch decided to provide help for the brothers in Judea, before taking care of themselves.
+But the disciples in Antioch decided to provide help for the brothers in Judea before taking care of themselves.
 This small event proved that they were men and women of God's grace.
 The Antioch Christians had a spirit of giving.
 They had the spirit of grace.
 They were true children of God.

 After collecting money, they sent it through Barnabas and Paul.
 In times of destitution, everyone wants to be selfish.
 But the disciples in the Antioch church were different; they had a spirit of giving, as they had been taught.
 The disciples in Antioch knew the deep meaning of God's love, that he gave his one and only Son for the sin of the world.
-Once Paul said, "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich" (2 Co 8:9).
-The Antioch church knew that, "It is more blessed to give than to receive" (Ac.20:35).
+Once Paul said, "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich" (2Co 8:9).
+The Antioch church knew that, "It is more blessed to give than to receive" (Ac 20:35).
 To give is not losing.
 According to the Bible, it is the expression of thanksgiving to God.
 It is the expression of utmost happiness.
-Those who know how to thank God and how to give something to others, even a cup of cold water, are truly happy, and they are remembered by God.
+Those who know how to thank God and give something to others, even a cup of cold water, are truly happy and are remembered by God.
 Praise and thank God that we have the privilege of giving even a cup of cold water to the needy and thirsty in the name of Jesus Christ.

-II.
-Herod's death (12:1-25)
+Fourth, Herod's death (12:1-25).
 The word of God gained power and the Antioch church had become the headquarters of the Gentile mission.
-Then the Jews were alert.
+Then the Jews were alarmed.
 They laid hands of persecution on the apostles.
 There in Jerusalem, persecution broke out against the church, and especially against its leaders.
-King Herod arrested Peter and James and some others Christians.
+King Herod arrested Peter and James and some other Christians.
 He had James, the brother of John, put to death with the sword (1,2).
 When he saw that this pleased the Jews, he proceeded to seize Peter also.
 What did the church members do in this critical moment?
-The church prayed earnestly for him and the angel rescued him from prison (7,8).
-Then he went back to the temple area and began to preach the gospel concerning Jesus' death and resurrection.
+The church earnestly prayed to God for him and an angel rescued him from prison (7,8).
+Then he visited the believers and encouraged them.
 Here we learn that in the time of persecution, prayer is the potent weapon and in the time of persecution we must deliver the word of God instead of being afraid of persecutors.